adjust/cordova_sdk/README.md

 well.
 You can achieve this by adding this [plugin][plugin-ulinks] to your cordova app.
 Please, read the README of this plugin, because it precisely describes what should be done in order to properly integrate it.

-**Note**: With anything you see in the README that assumes you need to have domain and website or to upload a file to the root of your domain - don't worry about that.
+**Note**: You can disregard any information in the README that states that you need to have a domain and website or you need to upload a file to the root of your domain.
 Adjust is taking care of this instead of you and you can skip these parts of the README.
-Also, you don't need to follow the instructions of this plugin for the Android platform, because deep linking in Android is still being handled unchanged with `Custom URL scheme` plugin.
+Also, you don't need to follow the instructions of this plugin for the Android platform, because deep linking in Android is still being handled with `Custom URL scheme` plugin.

 To complete the integration of `Cordova Universal Links Plugin` after successfully enabling universal links for your app in the adjust dashboard you must: